typhonjs-node-build-test/rollup-plugin-pkg-imports/README.md

 exports.

-`importsLocal` automatically constructs regular expressions added to the Rollup [external](https://rollupjs.org/configuration-options/#external) configuration array for all values that have a local path starting with `./`.
-Any usage of the `imports` entries will be resolved dropping the leading `#` and should match the actual exports of the package. `importsLocal` works best for Typescript oriented packages in terms of generating types.
+`importsLocal` automatically constructs regular expressions added to the Rollup [external](https://rollupjs.org/configuration-options/#external) configuration array for all values that have a unique `replace` condition defined.
+The value of `replace` is the final resolved package / sub-path export. `importsLocal` works best for Typescript oriented packages in terms of generating types and being able to reference the source of different sub-path exports during development, but the final bundled build has the substituted local sub-path exports.

 By default, for `importsExternal` and `importsResolve` all `imports` entries that refer to a local path starting with `./` are ignored. `importsLocal` will register keys that have values that start with `./` signifying a local